corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 ```

 Followed by polling for status with: GET: /flow/{holdingidentityshorthash}/{clientrequestid}
-It should return “COMPLETED” after a short delay the output will show the flowResult with the single chat that Bob is a participant in.
-From this he can get the id number 674276c9-f311-43a6-90b8-73439bc7e28b which he will need to update the chat.
+It should return “COMPLETED” after a short delay.
+The output shows the flowResult with the single chat that Bob is a participant in.
+From this he can get the id number `674276c9-f311-43a6-90b8-73439bc7e28b` which he needs to update the chat.

   ```java
 {